Decongestants may help shrink swollen tissues in the nose, sinuses,

 likely to interact with other medicines, which may be a problem with oral

-These medicines may not be safe for young children or for people who have certain health problems.
-Before you use them, check the label.
-If you do use these medicines, always follow the directions about how much to use based on age and in some cases weight.
+If you use these medicines, always follow the directions about how much to use based on age and in some cases weight.
+Not everyone needs the same amount of medicine.